← Back to Home

 class SelectorDetector(torch.nn.Module):

-def __init__(self, vocab_size, classes, simple):
+def __init__(self, vocab_size, classes):

 super(SelectorDetector, self).__init__()